-11.1 The Council has submitted an outline planning application to develop the Order Land on the basis of an indicative masterplan that has been prepared.
+11.1 The Council has developed a draft Development Brief (including a design code) in respect of the proposed Phase 2 extension.
+This is undergoing consultation and will inform the submission of a planning application.
 Given that the proposals shall be fully in accordance with the Strategic Planning Framework (as set out in section 7 above) there is no reason to expect that a planning application would not be successful, taking account of the requirements of section 38(6) of the Planning and Compulsory Purchase Act 2004.